 What are your fees for therapy and what payment methods are accepted?

 Please consult my Fees page for further information and be advised that I do not accept any insurance plans directly at this time.
 Cash and credit cards are acceptable methods of payment.
 Payment is due when services are rendered.
-A free initial meeting is available- please call or email to set up your phone or in-person consultation.
+A free initial meeting is available- please call or email to set up your phone or video consultation.

 What if I have to cancel an appointment?

 I completely understand that clients have to cancel their appointments for one reason or another.
 If you need to cancel an appointment, please notify me 24 hours prior to your therapy session in order to avoid being charged for the missed appointment.
 This can be done by contacting me directly by either phone or email.
-Clients are also able to cancel their appointment through the client portal up to 24 hours before their session time.
+Current clients are also able to cancel their appointment through the client portal up to 24 hours before their session time.